k0retux/fuddly/docs/source/data_makers.rst

         |      | desc: when set to True, if a node structure has changed, the modelwalker
         |      |       will reset its walk through the children nodes
         |      | default: True [type: bool]
+        |_ full_combinatory
+        |      | desc: When set to True, enable full-combinatory mode for non-terminal
+        |      |       nodes.
+It means that the non-terminal nodes will be customized
+        |      |       in "FullCombinatory" mode
+        |      | default: True [type: bool]
         |_ ign_sep
         |      | desc: when set to True, separators will be ignored if
         |      |       any are defined.